rodrimati1992/rfcs/0000-phantom-generic-attribute.md

 # Summary

-Add a `phantomgeneric` attribute to guarantee that generic parameters (type/const) can not change the layout of the type they are stored inside of (and any type containing that one) regardless of their value.
+Add a `phantomgeneric` attribute to guarantee that the listed generic parameters (type/const) can not change the layout of the type they are stored inside of (and any type containing that one) regardless of their value.